DOGSTIVAL ANIMAL WELFARE GUIDELINES

-- Never leave your dog unattended in the car for long periods of time.
-Even if the weather might feel ok, it only takes a few minutes of direct sunlight and it will be in serious danger of overheating.
-If we see any dogs locked or left in vehicles in unsuitable conditions, our staff have the right to forcibly remove that dog from your vehicle.
+- Never leave your dog unattended in the car.
+Even if the weather might feel ok, it only takes a few minutes for the temperature to become dangerously hot.
+If we see any dogs locked or left in vehicles in unsuitable conditions, our staff may need to seek assistance to forcibly remove that dog from your vehicle.
 Dogs die in hot cars.

 - Whilst your dog might like hanging out of the car window it’s not a safe way to travel.
 The same if your car is a convertible.

 - Most importantly.
 If you feel your dog(s) are suffering or are experiencing sudden health issues whilst at the event, please consult a member of our team or onsite vet immediately.
 Animals at Home South Hants which is part of a National Franchise have 24 hour support from their operational team and 24 hour access to a Veterinary nurse.
 Animals at home will have an Animal Ambulance onsite for the duration of the event and it is all authorised by the Animals Health and Veterinary Laboratories Agency (part of DEFRA) as required by European Law to transport animals in safety and comfort.
 The same for people, if you are feeling unwell, please find a member of the Dogstival team or check the site map for South Coast Medics tent.
 Both will be sited at the main event entrance.